zonkyio/embedded-database-spring-test/README.md

 ## Features

-* Integration with Spring TestContext Framework
+* Integration with Spring TestContext framework
+    * Context caching is fully supported
-* Both `Spring` and `Spring Boot` Frameworks are supported
+* Both `Spring` and `Spring Boot` frameworks are supported
+    * Supported versions are Spring 4.3.0+ and Spring Boot 1.4.0+
 * Lightweight bundle of PostgreSQL database with reduced size
 * Integration with Flyway database migration tool
 * Optimized migration and cleaning of embedded database